kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 #### Story 2

-As a Kueue administrator I want to ensure that a Workload will be evicted after configured timeout if a pod fails during runtime and can't be scheduled.
+As a Kueue administrator I want to ensure that a Workload will be evicted after configured timeout if a pod fails during its execution and the replacement Pod can't be scheduled.

 ### Notes/Constraints/Caveats (Optional)